-There are different ways to make alfredo.
-My recipe is made without egg yolks.
-I tried to keep it as simple as possible so everyone can make this recipe easily.
+There are different ways to make Alfredo.
+I prefer Alfredo without egg yolks.
+I tried to keep this homemade Alfredo recipe as simple as possible so everyone could make this recipe easily.

 Why This Recipe Is Popular:

-- This tasty alfredo sauce is ready in just a few minutes and has only 4 simple ingredients, plus a couple of options.
-It is naturally gluten free, nut-free, and is vegetarian.
-It is the best pasta sauce recipe I have ever made and it is so versatile!
+- This tasty Alfredo sauce is ready in just a few minutes and has only 4 simple ingredients plus a couple of flavor options.
+It is naturally gluten free, nut-free, and vegetarian.
+It is the best pasta sauce recipe I have ever made and is so versatile!

-- Many homemade alfredo recipes do not include garlic, but I love my garlic alfredo sauce version.
-The garlic just adds an extra zing of flavor to my recipes.
+- Some homemade alfredo recipes do not include garlic, but I love my garlic alfredo sauce version.
+The garlic adds an extra zing of flavor to my recipes.

-- This creamy alfredo pasta is a huge hit with the kids!
-It has a great flavor and it is their favorite gluten free pasta recipe!
+- This creamy Alfredo pasta is a huge hit with the kids!
+It has a great flavor and is their favorite gluten free pasta recipe!
 Serve it over your favorite pasta!

-- Garlic - I like to use a garlic press to mince my garlic into tiny bits.
+- Garlic - I use a garlic press to mince my garlic into tiny bits.
 Jarred garlic is okay, but the pieces of garlic are larger.

 - Basil - fresh or dried is fine.

-- Parmesan cheese - You can use only parmesan cheese, or use a combination including romano cheese.
+- Parmesan Cheese - You can use only parmesan cheese or a combination including romano cheese.